twhl-community/halflife-unified-sdk/BUILDING.md

 Start the CMake GUI; you will see a few options.
 Let's go over the ones we'll need to set up to generate the project files.

 * "Where is the source code": This should point to the directory that you cloned the repository to
 * "Where to build the binaries": This is where the actual project files will be generated.
-It is recommended to create a directory next to the source code directory and name it `<source code directory>_build` or `<source code directory>-build`, which makes it obvious that the directory belongs to that repository.
+It is recommended to create a directory next to the source code directory and name it `<source code directory>_build`, which makes it obvious that the directory belongs to that repository.
 This will be referred to as the build directory from now on

 A typical setup should look like this: